-Berlin Christmas market attack suspect: What we know
+Berlin Christmas market attack suspect: Who was Anis Amri?

 Italy

-Amri is one of four children, according to a man who claimed to be his father.
+Amri was one of four children, according to a man who claimed to be his father.

 The man said in an interview on Tunisian radio that Amri left for Italy about seven years ago after dropping out of school.